 2. Is Hempworx a pyramid scheme?
 No. Pyramid schemes involve paying commissions to people to bring in new recruits.
 The new recruits typically have to pay an upfront fee that enriches those that are higher in the pyramid.
 In many cases, a product doesn’t even exist.
 The scheme continues until they can no longer get enough new recruits to fund the operation.
 Again, Hempworx has a real product that is being sold.
 They charge a small fee ($20) to become an affiliate but the focus is on making real sales.
 So by all accounts, it is not a pyramid scheme.

 3. Is the CBD oil sold by Hempworx a bad product?
-No. To their credit, they do post third party lab reports posted on its website.
+No. To their credit, they do post third party lab reports on their website.
 Third party lab reports are the only way to really know what’s in the product you are buying.
-The Hempworx lab reports clearly show the amount of CBD and other cannabinoids including trace amounts of THC in the Hempworx CBD oil tincture.
+Hempworx lab reports clearly show the amount of CBD and other cannabinoids including trace amounts of THC in their full spectrum tincture.
 By all accounts, their CBD oil is of reasonably good quality.

 5. Is it true that Hempworx CBD oil doesn’t contain fillers?
 No. This is a favorite claim of their sellers.
-They often try to steer people away from other brands that they save have “fillers.”
+They often try to steer people away from other brands that they say have fillers.
 The truth is that Hempworx has a carrier oil just like other CBD oil tinctures.
 Their tinctures use hemp seed oil as its carrier oil.
 Other brands use a variety of carrier oils, most commonly either hemp seed oil, coconut oil or MCT oil.
-The claim that using hemp seed oil as the carrier oil makes the product more “pure” is bogus.
+The claim that using hemp seed oil as the carrier oil makes the product more pure is bogus.